17 Tips on How to Eat Well on a Budget

 Likewise, very ripe and soft fruit gets bruised then marked

-is edible and a good buy.
+down but is edible and a good buy.

 7. Young coconuts can be purchased in many cities for a dollar